Does size matter when it comes to video cameras?

 The big camera

 Our main camera for video production is the Canon C100.
 It is suited to our style of videos because of its versatility in terms of lenses, audio inputs and connections.
-It is our workhorse and is with us for every single shoot.
+It is our workhorse and is with us for every single shoot, with its excellent image quality, beautiful colours and robust ergonomics make it perfect for a whole range of video productions.

 The middle camera

 Next, we have our stills camera: the Canon 7D Mark II.
-This 20 megapixel DSLR is with us on all shoots.
-We use it to take stills for creating custom thumbnails for your video and for general behind-the-scenes images of the shoot or location itself.
+This 20 megapixel DSLR is with me on all shoots.
+I use it to take stills for creating custom thumbnails for your video and for general behind-the-scenes images of the shoot or location itself – which a client can then use to tweet after filming.

 This camera also serves as a second camera during sit down interviews as the video footage can be matched very easily to our main camera.
 This means we can capture different angles or focus on different people in an interview setting which leads to a more interesting, engaging video.